Preparing to Apply to become a CTP

 Specific tasks include:

 Writing a detailed description of the program that clearly explains how it meets the HEOA requirements.
 Section 3 of this module provides a template for this.
-A completed program description from a successful CTP application is included in the To Learn More section.
+A completed program description from a successful CTP application is included in Key Related Resources.
 While each program will be different, it can be helpful to see an example of what is expected in the program narrative.

 Sending a letter or notice to the institution’s accrediting agency informing the agency of its Comprehensive Transition and Postsecondary program.
 A copy of this document must be included with the application.
-An example of this required letter is included in the To Learn More section.
+An example of this required letter is included in Key Related Resources.

 Financial Aid offices and other campus administrators are likely to have questions about this new and unfamiliar process.
 If the Financial Aid office has questions about this process, they should contact the School Participation Team at their regional Federal Student Aid office.
 This is the team that offers support to all Title IV participating colleges/universities regarding federal financial aid programs.
-You can find contact information in the Web Resources of the To Learn More section.
+You can find contact information in Key Related Resources.